 The Reykjavík City Theatre is the oldest playhouse in Iceland, dating back to 1897.
-In those days, it was a small wooden building, used by the Reykjavik Theatre Company.
-Today it is a high-tech theatre complex comprising 4 stages and showing 10-12 productions annually.
+In those days, it was a small wooden building, used by the Reykjavík Theatre Company.
+Today it is a high-tech theatre complex comprising 4 stages and showing approx. 13 new productions annually.
 These include big musical shows such as Rocky Horror Picture Show to experimental productions on a smaller stage.
-Vesturport, a creative group of drama lovers, have entertained and delighted audiences here and internationally with innovative productions of classics, such as their famous acrobatic version of Romeo and Juliet.
+You might also come across the internationally acclaimed Vesturport in collaboration with the Reykjavík City Theatre or the National Theatre where they often originate their work before hitting the world stages.

 The National Theatre of Iceland, opened in 1950 and thus created a professional acting platform.
 It is a veritable edifice of a building mirroring the architect’s vision of it being the Palace of the Elves where humans enter by chance, into a world of beauty, song and dance.
 This theatre has five stages, with the Main Stage seating an audience of 500.
 The National Theatre provides a platform for Icelandic playwrights to show their works.
 A mixture of classics, musicals, dance repertoire, children’s theatre and new works are staged throughout the year.

-Landnámssetur or The Settlement Centre has reawakened the Icelandic tradition of storytelling by holding productions of various personae from the Sagas in a unique setting.
+Landnámssetur or The Settlement Centre in Borganes, West Iceland, has reawakened the Icelandic tradition of storytelling by holding productions of various personae from the Sagas in a unique setting.
 Grettir-the-Strong, Auður-the-Deep-minded, Egil Skallagrímsson and Brák have all enjoyed centre stage in this historical centre.